 Phase 1 West Study Area and Routes

 Bellevue, Bothell, Clyde Hill, Duvall, Issaquah, Kenmore, Kirkland, Lake Forest Park, Medina, Mercer Island, Newcastle, Redmond, Renton, Sammamish, Seattle (Chinatown/International District, Central District, Mt Baker, and Rainier Valley), Woodinville, and Yarrow Point.

 What will not change

 There are many bus routes, and other mobility services not listed above, that are not changing as part of this project.
 Examples include pilot flexible services, Vanpool, a number of I-405 bus services, and bus routes that do not serve areas near the new light rail stations, such as Route 230.

-King County Metro and Sound Transit facilitated three phases of engagement as part of the East Link Connections project.
+King County Metro and Sound Transit facilitated three-phase of engagement as part of the East Link Connections project.
 These phases of engagement gave our team a better understanding of the mobility needs and priorities of diverse communities on the Eastside.

 - Make transfers easier by being frequent, safe and accessible.

 - Faster travel times to get me where I want to go .

 - More connections to new locations like Sea-Tac airport, UW, Northgate and downtown Seattle.

 - Minimize transfers for long-distance travelers who may already have multiple transfers.